pytorch/ios-demo-app/README.md

 ### Model preparation

-We are going to use a pre-trained image classification model(Resnet18), which is already packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
+The model we are going to use is [Resnet18](https://pytorch.org/hub/pytorch_vision_resnet/), a pre-trained image classification model that has packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
 To install it, run the command below.

+> Before running the command, we highly recommend following the [Pytorch Github page](https://github.com/pytorch/pytorch) to set up the Python development environment on your local machine.

 ```shell
 pip install torchvision
 ```

 Once we have TorchVision installed successfully, navigate to the HelloWorld folder and run `trace_model.py` to generate our model.
 The script contains the code of tracing and saving a [torchscript model](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html) that can be run on mobile devices.
-Before running the command below, we highly recommend following the [Pytorch Github page](https://github.com/pytorch/pytorch) to set up the Python development environment on your local machine.

 ```shell
 python trace_model.py